Healthdirect Free Australian health advice you can count on.

 Can epilepsy be prevented?

-You can help prevent seizures by taking your medicine as prescribed and avoiding triggers.
+You can help prevent seizures by taking your medicine as your doctor prescribes and by avoiding triggers where possible.

 Sleep, stress and medicine related triggers include: